happybit/happybit.github.io/_posts/2014-11-02-two-tips-for-this-week.markdown

 ## Open text file in existing Emacs process

 GNU Emacs is always openning on my computer.
-So I am trying to open and edit text files in existed Emacs window in stead of in a new Emacs window.
+So I am trying to open and edit text files in the existed Emacs window instead of a new Emacs window.

 Firstly, you need to add below line in your `.emacs` file.